ConservationInternational/trends.earth/LDMP/help/source/documentation/05_calculate.rst

 trajectory:

 .. note::
-    Refer to the productivity :ref:`indicator-productivity-trajectory`
-    section in this manual for a detailed explanation of this indicator is computed.
+    Refer to the :ref:`indicator-productivity-trajectory` section in this manual for a detailed explanation of this indicator is computed.

 1) Select an indicator to calculate